HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

 It is found that 35.6% of mobile pages use the async and defer attributes together.
-This was counted using a Custom Metric that measures the usage of these attributes on the rendered DOM.
+This was counted using a [custom metric](https://github.com/HTTPArchive/legacy.httparchive.org/blob/master/custom_metrics/javascript.js) that measures the usage of these attributes on the rendered DOM.

 This year, we improved our measures of calculating these figures by looking at the rendered DOM, as opposed to the initial HTML.
-Based on the [custom metric](https://github.com/HTTPArchive/legacy.httparchive.org/blob/master/custom_metrics/javascript.js) run on the rendered DOM for pages using these attributes, the variation is a lot as compared to the previous year.
+Based on the custom metric run on the rendered DOM for pages using these attributes, the variation is a lot as compared to the previous year.
 When we dived deeper to understand this gap, it was found that a lot of pages update these attributes dynamically after the pages has already been loaded.
-This is one reason why more results are found using the results from custom metric.
+This is one reason why more results are found using the results from the custom metric.

 When we looked in the view-source of an [example website](https://www.tntsupercenter.com/), we found the below script: